Clive Warren

-Clive Warren (born 1967) is a British radio presenter.
+Clive Warren (born 1968) is a British former radio presenter.

 Early career

 Warren's first experience of radio broadcasting came at Radio Moorfields, the hospital station at Moorfields Eye Hospital in London, which broadcast from 1974 until 2006.
 From there he joined the first in-store radio station, Radio Topshop, at Topshop's store on Oxford Circus in London.
 By 1986, Warren was presenting shows on Metro Radio, covering the north-east of England, and he remained with the station until September 1988, when he accepted a 2-year posting with BFBS in Cyprus, but returned home after six months, citing homesickness.
 On returning to England, he joined TFM.
 After a further four months in the north-east, he was hired as a presenter of Children's ITV's summer mornings & afternoons service in July 1989 alongside Jeanne Downs, and returned for the following year, hosting alongside fellow presenters Nick Owen and Scally the Dog.
 After leaving ITV in 1990 he joined Capital FM, initially presenting an overnight slot as well as covering other shows.
 He later presented the early weekend morning show and also the weekday overnight slots.